nclavaud/compose-symfony/README.md

 ## Features

-This Symfony starter-kit is orchestrated with `docker-compose` and features:
+This Symfony starter-kit is bundled with:
 - Symfony 3.2
 - nginx
 - PHP-fpm 7.1
 - PostgreSQL 9.6
+- composer
+- MailCatcher

+Each service runs in a dedicated container, and the whole thing is orchestrated with `docker-compose`.

+## Requirements

+You need [Docker Engine](https://docs.docker.com/engine/) and [Docker Compose](https://docs.docker.com/compose/) installed on your machine.

 ## Quick start